ambujsahu81/website-customizer-plus/README.md

 This extension provides ton of features to make your browsing experience unique and smooth, oriented exactly as per your preferences.

 ## Features
-- Offers Unmatched adblocker which can blocks all ads: video ads (includes YouTube adblock), rich media advertising, unwanted pop-ups, banners and text ads (includes Facebook adblock);
+- Offers option to remove ads on page, which does improve readability.
 - Create your own style for any websites.
   - Fine-tune your font settings for each website.
   - Change text/page background colours.